It’s difficult to believe for those of us under a certain age, but people used to be nice to each other.

 Respond to emails (and be helpful)

 If you blog for any length of time, you’re going to get emails from readers who have a question or who could use a little help.
 Using The Howdy Neighbor Technique, not only do you respond to such emails, you try to be as helpful as possible.
 Here’s a recent email exchange between me and subscriber Shirl, who was dealing with comment spam.
 Taking the time to respond to your readers’ emails shows them you care.
-If you can’t write in-depth responses, point them in the right direction.
+If you can’t write in-depth responses, point them in the right direction (a WordPress expert you know, or maybe a writing service or app/tool that could help them).
 But do help them.
 Each of us is an “influential blogger” to someone.
 Never forget that.

 Don’t just respond to comments, promote them!